ractivejs/ractivejs.github.io/legacy/0.6/Event directives.md

 ### Cancelling DOM Events

-See {{{createLink 'Publish-subscribe' 'publish-subscribe' 'cancelling-dom-events'}}} for information on automatically stopping DOM event propagation and default action.
+See [publish-subscribe](Publish-subscribe.md#cancelling-dom-events) for information on automatically stopping DOM event propagation and default action.

 ## Custom events

-In addition to all the usual DOM events, you can use *custom events* via {{{createLink 'Writing event plugins' 'event plugins'}}}.
+In addition to all the usual DOM events, you can use *custom events* via [event plugins](Writing event plugins.md).
 These allow you to define what conditions on the node should generate a directive-level event.

 For example, you could add gesture support to your app with [ractive-touch](https://github.com/rstacruz/ractive-touch), which integrates [Hammer.js](http://hammerjs.github.io/) with Ractive.